 - the gathering organiser [has carried out a risk assessment and takes all reasonable measures to limit the risk of transmission of the coronavirus]

-If a protest conforms with both of these, then it will be lawful, and the police have no right to interfere with it.
+In Tiers 1, 2 and 3, if a protest conforms with both of the above, then it will be lawful, and the police have no right to interfere with it.

 What are ‘Charitable’ or ‘political’ bodies?

 Protests are generally organised by charities or politically motivated groups.

 Charitable groups are defined in legislation, and include groups focusing on “the advancement of human rights … the promotion of religious or racial harmony or equality and diversity”.

 The definition of political bodies covers political campaigning organisations.
 These are defined in legislation as a person or group intending “to promote, or oppose, changes in any law applicable in the United Kingdom or elsewhere”.

 The Metropolitan police have confirmed that, for example, Black Lives Matter are a political body.

 An individual can also be a political body.

 Essentially, an organiser is required to assess the risks to the health and safety of everyone attending or impacted by the protest.